nsbgn/handalf/README.md

     here.
 -   **Overloading is used sparingly, if at all.** Even for non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-Therefore, only a *single* key has judiciously been given double duty: <kbd>Esc</kbd>.
-Even then, the overload is optional.
+Therefore, only a *single* key can be judiciously given double duty: <kbd>Esc</kbd>.
+Even then, it is optional.
 -   **Stateless.** Modal editors are great, but only because they can provide continuous feedback about the current mode.
 Without looking at the keyboard, the only substrate upon which your brain can build